ismms-himc/cellranger-aws-pipeline-docs/10x_Experimental_Scenarios.md

 ### Columns
 - `Outputs`: name of the FBM or VDJ outputs
-- `Output Path`: path on the S3 bucket to the outputs
+- `Output Path`: path on the S3 bucket to the FASTQs (we may drop this column when we share with researchers, but it is good for internal use)
 - `Download Link`: a pre-signed URL for downloading the outputs
 - `Number of Cells`: the number of cells (based on 10x filtering)